ChrisKurz/Bluetooth/doc/NCSv2.5.0_02b_peripheral_Service_Battery.md

 1) Make a copy of the project "Peripheral with Device Information Service".

-   If you haven't done the this hands-on exercise, you can also download the Custom Service project [here](https://github.com/ChrisKurz/Bluetooth/tree/main/Workspace/NCSv2.5.0/02_Peripheral_DIS).
+   If you haven't done the this hands-on exercise, you can also download this project [here](https://github.com/ChrisKurz/Bluetooth/tree/main/Workspace/NCSv2.5.0/02_Peripheral_DIS).

 2) Let's change the Bluetooth Device name of this project.
 Look for __CONFIG_BT_DEVICE_NAME="DIS peripheral"__ in the _prj.conf_ file and replace it by following line: